-- Discuss the meaning, structure, and letter cues that you noticed students using correctly at difficulty. - Literal comprehension: The answers are in the text.
-Ask, "Can you find the pages where Little Pig is jumping and rolling in the mud?"
-Have the children read the pages that support their answers. - Inferential comprehension: The answers are in your head.
-Have the students look at the picture lists on page 16.
-Ask, "What other actions ending in -ing might Little Pig do?"
+- Discuss the meaning, structure, and letter cues that you notice students using correctly. - Literal comprehension: The answers are in the text.
+Ask, "What do pigs like to do?
+What are baby pigs called?
+Why do pigs roll in the mud?"
+Have students read the pages that support their answers. - Inferential comprehension: The answers are in your head.
+Ask, "What would it be like to have a pig?"